 Their lucky bags go on sale at 10am on January the 1st and remain at the sale price until the last one is sold.
 Arche is right in front of the West exit of Omiya Station.
 There is another sale running simultaneously.

-They have various different types of lucky bags on different floors; womens clothing, womens goods, kids clothing, sports and interior etc. In spite having lots of lucky bags, they say that they sell out quickly.
+Sogou have various different types of lucky bags on different floors; women’s clothing, women’s accessoris, kids clothing, sports and interior etc. In spite having lots of lucky bags, they say that they sell out quickly.
 Opening from 10am.
 Just a minute’s walk from Omiya Station.

-Lucky bags go on sale at 9am on New Year’s day and will remain on sale until the last one is sold.
+Lucky bags go on sale at 9am on New Year’s day at Parco in Urawa and will remain on sale until the last one is sold.
 Parco is right beside Urawa station.
 There is another sale running simultaneously.

 APITA Peony Walk Higashimatsuyama

 They have a number of different type of lucky bags, some with pyjamas, some with clothes, even some with shoes.
-The shop will open from 9am.
+The shop will open from 9am on January 1st, New Year’s Day.
 Peony walk is a short bus ride from Takasaka station on the Tobu Tojo line.
 It has plenty of free parking.

 Mitsui Shopping Park LALAPORT Shin Misato

-Opening an hour earlier than usual, at 9am, on New Year’s day.
+Opening an hour earlier than usual, at 9am, on New Year’s day, Lalaport Shin Misato has a wide range of shops offering Lucky Bags.
+Please note though, that not all shops will be open on January 1st.
 There are other sales running simultaneously.

 TOYSRUS/BABIESRUS, Saitama branches